 During the ceremony, as tradition dictates, Queen Elizabeth was crowned with St. Edward’s Crown, the most sacred of the crowns.
 Made in the 11th century for Saint Edward the Confessor, the original crown was melted down and the gold used to create Charles II’s coronation crown in 1661.
 The magnificent nearly five-pound gold and jeweled headpiece weighed heavily on the petite Queen who wore it during the three-hour service.

 A symbol of authority and sovereignty, the awe-inspiring scepter holds the world’s largest faceted white diamond.
 That alone is a statement of power and wealth!
 The original 1661 scepter was redesigned after King Edward VII’s acquisition of the Cullinan diamond, a 1.33-pound diamond discovered in South Africa in 1905.
 As the largest diamond ever discovered, King Edward had it cut into several stones and placed largest—a massive 530 carat diamond—in the redesigned scepter.

-On the big day, Queen Elizabeth kept her jewelry simple.
-She wore the Coronation Necklace, a diamond line necklace with large collet set diamonds that was made by the British jeweler Garrard for Queen Victoria in 1858.
+On the big day, Queen Elizabeth kept her jewellery simple.
+She wore the Coronation Necklace, a diamond line necklace with large collet set diamonds that was made by the British jeweller Garrard for Queen Victoria in 1858.